Tips & HacksThe Must Dos And Don’ts For Protecting Your Password And Personal Data

 1. Avoid downloading an unknown application

 Vet every application that you intend to download.
 Know the source, size, and details.
 Some downloads secretly host malicious software.
-Therefore, you should avoid any downloads that you are not clear with its source.
+Therefore, you should avoid any downloads that are unclear with its source.

 1. Be vigilant when linking accounts